nnhoucheng/PUI2016_ch3019/HW3_ch3019/README.md

 Announcement:

-The following python sentence in order to change data type may take quite a few seconds.
+The following python sentence in the "Display the reducted dataframe" section in order to change data type may take quite a few seconds.
 If testing, wait a minute, it works.

 data["date"] = pd.to_datetime(data["starttime"])